Fragtality/PilotsDeck/README.md

    ```2:1%s``` Two Digits and add an "1" before the Text - useful for the BCD encoded Frequencies!<br/>
    ```%s ft``` Add "ft" after the Value<br/>
   <br/>
 * **Mappings**: You can map specific Values to specific Texts.
 For example 0 will show as "OFF" and 10 will show as "ON" (Syntax: 0=OFF:10=ON).
-A simple Comparison is also allowed, for Example if 1 is greater-or-equal the current Value show the Text "XX" (Syntax: 1>=XX).
-You can either have multiple Mappings or one Comparison but not both!<br/>
+Comparisons are also allowed, for Example if 1 is greater-or-equal the current Value show the Text "XX" (Syntax: 1>=XX).
+You can have multiple Mappings and Comparisons, they are evaluated in the Order entered.<br/>
 This is a rather powerfull Feature together with the Ability to change Font and Position as it reduces the need to create new Images in most Use-Cases!
 * **Order**: DecodeBCD -> Scale -> Round -> Format -> Map.
 If the Value is to be matched (On/Off/Special State e.g.) it is done after Round and before Format.
 <br/><br/>